salesforcecli/plugin-release-management/README.md

   -d, --dryrun                                                                      if true, will not commit changes to
                                                                                     repo or push any tags

-  -s, --sign=sign                                                                   list of packages to be signed
+  -s, --sign=sign                                                                   list of packages to be signed.
+                                                                                    Should match the name property of
+                                                                                    the package.json

   -t, --npmtag=npmtag                                                               [default: latest] tag to use when
                                                                                     publishing to npm